 Do we need to contact our MP in advance?

-We always invite your local MP to a Q&A as part of tour and workshop sessions.
-For groups on the ‘Story of Parliament’ tour, we will notify your local MP of your attendance to give them the opportunity (subject to parliamentary business) to make their own arrangements to meet you once the tour has finished.
+We always invite your local MP to a Q&A as part of Tour and Workshop sessions.
+For groups on the Story of Parliament tour, we’ll give your MP the opportunity to meet you after the tour, if possible.